Chaitanya-2026/User-Profiles-Management/README.md

 # User Profiles Management

-Short description: A modern React application for managing user profiles, built with Vite and styled using Tailwind CSS.
-Easily create, view, and manage user profiles with a responsive and intuitive interface.
+A modern React application for managing user profiles, Built with Vite and styled using Tailwind CSS.
+Easily Create, View and Manage user profiles with a responsive interface.

 ## Features